sreeranj-developer/Android-boot-animation-creator-linux/README.md

 # Android-boot-animation-creator-linux
-Easy to use bootanimation creator written in Bash-script
+Easy to use bootanimation creator written in "Bash-script"

 ⚠️ attention :   this project only works with ubuntu based distros